ioggstream/test-driven-development-101/markdown/00-testing-intro.md

 ## Tools

-While maven is tied to a very specific language, in the recent years more tools have emerged: some to replace maven (eg. gradle, ...) others to integrate its functionalities in a more general environment.
+While maven is tied to a specific language, in the recent years more tools have emerged: some to replace maven (eg. gradle, ...) others to integrate its functionalities in a more general environment.

 The install phase which includes integration tests usually needed to spin up other machine or deploy packages on a testing environment, and drive all thos tasks from a java configuration file is very difficult.